Doi Murgi Recipe

 Marination ingredients added to a bowl.

-Cover the bowl with a lid and keep it in the refrigerator for at least 2 hours or a maximum of 18 hours.
+Step 2: Cover the bowl with a lid and refrigerate it for at least 2 hours or up to 18 hours.

 Marinated chicken.